 Types of stocks

-Most of these companies are stable with an established business and prior track record leading to lower risk.
+Large cap companies are generally more stable with an established business and prior track record leading to lower risk.
 However, they often have less room to grow considering a saturated market which simultaneously means a probability of lower returns.
-In India, stocks like TCS, Axis Bank and HUL count in large-cap stocks.
+In India, stocks like Reliance Industries, TCS, Axis Bank and HUL count in large-cap stocks.

-- Small cap stocks: These are the smaller companies on the exchange with market cap of less than Rs.
-5,000 Crore.
+Beyond the top 250 stocks, all others are considered to fall in the small cap category.
 These companies are still in growth phase and potential growth rate is quite high.
 However, the risk is equally high since smaller the company, easier it is to fold up and file for bankruptcy.
+Also, since there are 1000s of companies in this universe, picking out silver thimbles from this hay stack can often be tricky.

 Important terms to know